microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/New-MgPlannerPlan.md

   - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-TASKS <IMicrosoftGraphPlannerTask[]>: Read-only.
+TASKS <IMicrosoftGraphPlannerTask1[]>: Collection of tasks in the plan.
+Read-only.
 Nullable.
-Collection of tasks in the plan.
   - `[Id <String>]`: Read-only.
   - `[ActiveChecklistItemCount <Int32?>]`: Number of checklist items with value set to false, representing incomplete items.
   - `[AppliedCategories <IMicrosoftGraphPlannerAppliedCategories>]`: plannerAppliedCategories
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[AssignedToTaskBoardFormat <IMicrosoftGraphPlannerAssignedToTaskBoardTaskFormat>]`: plannerAssignedToTaskBoardTaskFormat
+  - `[AssignedToTaskBoardFormat <IMicrosoftGraphPlannerAssignedToTaskBoardTaskFormat1>]`: plannerAssignedToTaskBoardTaskFormat
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[OrderHintsByAssignee <IMicrosoftGraphPlannerOrderHintsByAssignee>]`: plannerOrderHintsByAssignee